 The fashion trends reflect culture.
 The influence of culture on major styles and trends of the past can’t be understated.
 This is predominantly true in the world of women’s fashion.
-As the 20th century kicked off, the women started to fight for their equal rights, which reflected in their fashion trends.
+As the 20th century kicked off, women started to fight for equal rights, reflected in their fashion trends.

 Thus, early in the 20th century, women were first seen wearing jeans.
-Fast forwarding, women of today’s world are now accustomed to smoking that was previously seen as a strictly male habit.
+Fast forwarding, women of today’s world are now accustomed to smoking, which was previously seen as a strictly male habit.
 Cultures throughout the globe make use of clothing to make fashion statements.

 Fashion trends further reflect the hierarchies, personal relationships, and social power structures within communities.
-Finding a good fashion dissertation topic can be a very daunting task primarily because it should not only be intriguing but also manageable in the given timeframe.
+Finding a good fashion dissertation topic can be a very daunting task, primarily because it should be intriguing and manageable in the given timeframe.